tech-greedy/singularity/README.md

 Once you have the lite node setup, you can import your wallet key for the verified client address.

 #### Deal making
+//Please update every commands you've added and/or modified
 ```shell
 $ singularity repl start -h
 Usage: singularity replication start [options] <datasetid> <storage-providers> <client> [# of replica]